mdbootstrap/mdb-ui-kit/docs/material-design/drawers.md

 {% endexample %}

 ### Overlay
-Optional behavior will overlay the drawer and provide a backdrop:
+Optional behavior will overlay the drawer and provide a backdrop.
+This can be marked with `mdb-drawer-overlay` to always overlay, or you can use a responsive class such as `mdb-drawer-overlay-md-down`.

 {% example html id=drawer-s2 %}
 <div class="mdb-layout-container mdb-drawer-f-l mdb-drawer-overlay">
   <header class="mdb-layout-header">